plutomi/plutomi/README.md

 Some partitions will [need to be sharded](https://youtu.be/6yqfmXiZTlM?t=884) in the future, especially for high RCU queries at scale (get all applicants in an org, in a stage, in an opening, all webhook history, etc.).
 I am not going to bother with this for now but it _is_ on my radar!

 Another thing to note is that Dynamo has a 400kb limit per item.
 This means that we do have to set _some_ limits, specifically around entities that can have their order re-arranged (`MAX_CHILD_ENTITY_LIMIT`).
 The limit is on the _parent_ entity, not the re-arrangeable entity itself.
 Things like stages in an opening or questions & rules in a stage are affected since we have to store their order in their parent item.
-In practice, if you have hundreds of any of these entities in their respective parent, something is deeply wrong :T
+In the real world, it is very unlikely to have hundreds of these entities under one parent so you are not likely to reach this limit.

 ## Other useful repos: